top of page

 Step 2: Select iOS/iPadOS enrollment and select enrollment types.

-Step 3: Tap on Create Profile and select iOS/iPadOS to create an enrollment-type profile.
+Step 3: Click on Create Profile and choose iOS/iPadOS to set up an enrollment-type profile.

-Step 4: Enter the name for the enrollment type as required and the description if needed ( for demonstration purposes I had only entered a name for the profile as it is mandatory ) and tap on Next to continue
+Step 4: Provide the required name for the enrollment type and, if necessary, a description (for demonstration, I only entered a name since it's mandatory) and click on Next to proceed

-Step 5: Select Determine based on user choice enrollment and tap Next
+Step 5: Choose the option for Determine based on user choice enrollment and press Next

-Step 6: Select a group or all users as required, in this example, I will be using a group, tap Select to add the group or users and tap Next to continue
+Step 6: Choose a group or all users as needed; in this instance, I will select a group.
+Tap Select to add the group or users, then tap Next to proceed

-Step 7: Verify the settings and select Create to complete the profile creation.
+Step 7: Check the settings and click Create to finish creating the profile.

 Now the profile is created